wasimshoman/Jan-Ken-Pon/README.md

 pip install Pillow

-### 2. File Structure

-The script is configured to look for the image assets in a specific subdirectory.
-Ensure your project directory is structured as follows:
 ## 2. File Structure

 The script is configured to look for the image assets in a specific subdirectory.